antisynthesis/unclaude/README.md

 - AI assistance markers

 **Safety measures:**
+- **Preview mode by default** - no changes made without `--apply`
 - Scans commit history first to detect AI traces
 - Only prompts for confirmation if changes are actually needed
-- Checks for unstaged changes and aborts if found
+- Checks for unstaged changes and aborts if found (in apply mode)
 - Displays clear warning about permanent, destructive nature
-- Dry-run mode shows what would be changed without prompting

-The tool will NOT prompt or attempt rewriting if no AI traces are found in your commit history.
+The tool will NOT prompt or attempt rewriting if no AI traces are found.
 History rewriting is permanent and destructive.
-Always use `--dry-run` first to preview changes.
+Always preview first before using `--apply`.

 ## Requirements